 The Kentucky Justice and Public Safety Cabinet, Department of Juvenile Justice Policy and Procedures, policy number 149, Administration, Information Systems, dated September 13, 2010, policy section D. Data security shall be imposed by the system to only allow access to appropriate DJJ staff with a legitimate need for the information.
 All DJJ information shall be protected by appropriate security measures as determined by the IS Branch.
-Data shall be backed up and stored according to procedures developed by the IS Branch according to best practices in data collection and retention.
+Data shall be backed up and stored according to procedures developed by the IT Branch according to best practices in data collection and retention.
 E. DJJ shall collaborate with other criminal justice systems and human service agencies in information gathering, exchange and standardization.

 Information in JORI shall be available for use in statistical reporting and research in accordance with the provisions on confidentiality of KRS 610.320, 610.340 and 635.120.
 F. All youth records maintained in the data system are to be maintained according to the established DJJ Records Retention Schedule.
-The Kentucky Department of Juvenile Justice, record retention schedule manual describes all documentation shall be maintained in a secure fashion and follow applicable state laws.
+The Kentucky Department of Juvenile Justice, record retention schedule manual describes all documentation shall be maintained in a secure fashion and follow applicable state laws and based on the above information, the agency and facility meet the standard and complies with the standard for the relevant review period.